Applications must be received by Labor Day for fellowships beginning in the fall of the following calendar year.

 Applicants should submit a cover letter, resume, writing sample, law school transcript, and list of three references through this form.

-Finalists will be asked to complete a 3.5-hour writing exercise that involves drafting a memo based on a fact pattern and a closed universe of authorities.
+Finalists will be asked to complete a writing exercise that involves drafting a memo based on a fact pattern and a closed universe of authorities.

 References should be from people personally familiar with applicants and the quality of their legal work; we prefer to hear from supervising attorneys rather than law professors.